Yelena Isinbayeva: Personal life

 Her father, Gadzhi Gadzhiyevich Isinbayev, is a Tabasaran plumber while her mother, a shop assistant, is Russian.
 Isinbayeva also has a sister named Inna.
 Isinbayeva came from humble beginnings and remembers that her parents had to make many financial sacrifices in her early career.

+She has two children: Eva, born 28 June 2014, and Dobrynya, born 14 February 2018.
+She married Eva's father, javelin thrower Nikita Petinov (b.
+1990) shortly before their daughter's birth and had a wedding celebration on 12 December 2014.
+On 7 February 2014, Isinbayeva, while pregnant, was one of the final torch bearers for the 2014 Winter Olympics opening ceremony.